c3kay/genshin-impact-books-epub/books/foreword.md

 the reading order might not be meaningful.
 A few quest-item books have not been included in this collection, due to very short or (imo.) irrelevant content.

-Pandocs (<https://pandocs.org>) is used for the export to EPUB.
+Pandoc (<https://pandoc.org>) is used for the export to EPUB.
 The content of the books have been taken from the Genshin Impact Wiki (<https://genshin-impact.fandom.com/wiki/Books>).

 *Disclaimer: The content of the books are the property of Cognosphere PTE.
 LTD. and their